wereii/bar-unitdefs/README.md

 # unitdefs-reshaper

-Reprocess raw unitdefs json export from game into something more _usable_
+Reprocess raw unitdefs json export from game into something more _usable_.
+This repository is the current WIP.

 ### Run

-The script `unitdefs-reshaper.py` is single-file CLI that should run almost anywhere with fresh enough python version ( tested with py3.12).
+The script `unitdefs-reshaper.py` is single-file CLI that should run almost anywhere with fresh enough python version (tested with py3.12).

 ```sh
 > python unitdefs-reshaper.py